vercel/ai/README.md

 }
 ```

-Create a Client component with a form that we'll use to gather the prompt from the user and then stream the completion from.
+Create a Client component with a form that we'll use to gather the prompt from the user and then stream back the completion from.

 ```tsx
 // ./app/form.ts